Claziero/WildOCR/README.md

 For a better experience, is recommended to install CUDA and cuDNN packages.

 ## Usage
-- Generate plates following the driver instructions executing `py plateGenerator.py` inside `LicensePlateGenerator/` folder.
+- Generate dataset for OCR NN training following the driver instructions executing `py plateGenerator.py` inside `LicensePlateGenerator/` folder.
+In order to generate images containing single characters only that will be used to train the network:
-Generated images will be saved into `LicensePlateGenerator/output/` folder.
+    + Generate car images, that will be saved into `LicensePlateGenerator/output/` folder.
+    + Extract characters from those images, that will be saved into `LicensePlateGenerator/chars`.
+    + Once classification is correct, put the images into `LicensePlateGenerator/characters` folder, separating them into folders named `0`, `1`, ..., `9`, `A`, ..., `Z`.

-- Once plates have been generated, create the dataset following the driver instructions executing `py datasetGenerator.py` inside `OCR/` folder.
+- Once character images have been generated, create the dataset following the driver instructions executing `py datasetGenerator.py` inside `OCR/` folder.
 Generated datasets will be saved into `OCR/` folder.